 Caffeine certainly seems to exert benefits for team sports like rugby or field hockey and any form of exercise with anaerobic elements to it.
 So, although it’s not entirely clear whether taking caffeine will make you lift more weight in a single pull it will almost certainly help you to maybe squeeze out an extra rep or two which is great for increasing volume when training for hypertrophy.
 It’s also highly likely that caffeine will be great for helping you to smash out a few strong man circuits at the end of your session.

-Naturally, because it has a high glycolytic load and heavy anaerobic emphasis CrossFit and caffeine seem like a match made in heaven.
+Naturally, because it has a high glycolytic load and heavy anaerobic emphasise high intensity and functional training and caffeine seem like a match made in heaven.

 Most of the literature seems to indicate that around 5mg per kg of bodyweight 60 to 30 minutes prior to exercise works best.